This chocolate peanut butter bark is sugar-free and low-carb. It only has 2g net carbs per serving! A guilt-free way to indulge in chocolate.

 Please note: Check out the recipe card at the bottom for a full list of ingredients used to make this low-carb recipe.

-- Line a baking sheet with a silicone mat or parchment paper before you pour the melted chocolate and peanut butter.
+- Line the baking sheet with a silicone mat or parchment paper before you pour the melted chocolate and peanut butter.
 This prevents things from sticking.

-- Before you start swirling them together, flatthen the melted chocolate out with the back of a spoon or a knife.
+- Before you add the peanut butter layer, flatten the melted chocolate out with the back of a spoon or a knife.

 - Place the hard chocolate bark in a resealable plastic food storage bag and break it into pieces in the bag.
 This contains all the bits of chocolate into one bag.

-This recipe really is as simple as melting everything, swirling it together, and then letting it harden.
-Here are some photos and tips about each step – the full recipe is in the printable recipe card at the bottom of this post.
+This chocolate peanut butter bark recipe really is as simple as melting everything, swirling it together, and then letting it harden.
+Here are some photos and tips about each step - the full recipe is in the printable recipe card at the bottom of this post.

 Melt The Chips Separately